rmordechay/jogson/README.md

 #### As Maps

-To get the object as a map of strings and scalars value, use one of the following.
+To get the object as a map of strings by scalar values, use one of the following.

 Note! values that are JSON null will be returned as Go zero value.
 If you want to regard null values, call the function with the `N` suffix (see next section).
 This applies